 “Off the field, I’m going to work hard and be a leader, a student that you’re not going to have to worry about in the classroom, grades are huge to me so I’m definitely not going to play in the classroom.
 On the field, a player who is going to give his all every play.
 I think I have a chance to make a big play every time I touch the ball and I’m going to continually try and get better no matter what.”

-Every time he catches the ball he can make a play and his film will show that and he wants route running to be a top quality in his game as a wide receiver.
+Every time he catches the ball he can make a play and his film will show that.
+He wants route running to be a big asset in his game as a wide receiver.

 Camron Johnson has one goal in 2016.
 He wants to win state championships again in both football and basketball.
-A couple of bonuses would be becoming the state of Tennessee’s Mr. Football.
+A bonus would be becoming the state of Tennessee’s Mr. Football.